davidmacmillan/DeepLearningStudyGroup/README.md

 * Section 3.3 through end of Section 3.3.4 (~pages 8 - 14)
 * Section 6 (all of it) (~pages 51 - 53)
 * Section 5 (skim for what whatever results catch your interest) (~pages 28 - 51)
-* Any Figures and Tables that are referenced in the above text.
+* Any Figures and Tables that are referenced in the above readings.
 * Anything anywhere in the paper that you want to discuss.

 There are multiple YouTubes on the paper.